Catch-up-TV-and-More/script.module.codequick/docs/api/route.rst

         The category name of the current list, defaults to the title of previously selected listitem.

     .. attribute:: content_type
-        :annotation: = None
+        :annotation: = unset

         The add-on’s "content type".

-        If not given, then the "content type" is based on the "mediatype" infolabel of the listitems.
+        If left unset, then the "content type" is based on the "mediatype" infolabel of the listitems.
         If the “mediatype” infolabel” was not set, then it defaults to “files/videos”, based on type of content.

         * "files" when listing folders.